Audace/audace.github.io/_posts/2017-11-16-Comment-Hash.md

 comments: true
 ---

-A common issue with code bases is documentation.
+A common issue with codebases is documentation.
 This can range from from lacking documentation altogether to having outdated documentation that stills claims the world is flat.
 It's difficult, if not impossible, to enforce routine doc updates.
 There are frameworks for unit and integration tests.
 There are linters for enforcing